pjukalkar24/NeuroStride/README.md

 # NeuroStride
-## A smart knee brace to prevent falls in individuals with Multiple Sclerosis.
+<strong>A smart knee brace to prevent falls in individuals with Multiple Sclerosis.</strong>

 ## Running this Repository